lewisknewton/questionnaire-engine/README.md

 For development and testing, the application was run on the University of Portsmouth's [Virtual Machine Service](https://uop-1-server-per-student-prod.appspot.com/instance/get).

+## Requirements

+[Node.js](https://nodejs.org/en/) is required for the application to install its dependencies in [package.json](package.json) and run its server setup, defined in [app.js](app.js).

+The application does provide some fallbacks for certain features to provide as much support as possible, although it is recommended that you use a modern browser, such as Chrome or Firefox.

 ## Directory Structure

 The application consists of the following directories: